 - Less than eight working hours per workday, inclusive of any rest, nursing or prayer breaks;

 - Less than five workdays per workweek; or

-- Terms of employment which do not constitute full-time employment.
+- Terms of employment do not constitute full-time employment.

 All provisions of the new law apply to part-time employees except for leave entitlements which are to be calculated on a pro-rata basis.

-The concept of “secondments” has been expressly recognised under the New DIFC Employment Law with a specific secondment card being required to be procured and maintained by the parties from the DIFC Authority in order to legitimise and validate the secondment arrangements (specific provisions of the New DIFC Employment Law will not have application to seconded employees, however).
+The concept of “secondments” has been expressly recognized under the New DIFC Employment Law with a specific secondment card being required to be procured and maintained by the parties from the DIFC Authority in order to legitimize and validate the secondment arrangements (specific provisions of the New DIFC Employment Law will not have application to seconded employees, however).

 Increased or expanded family-friendly benefits include:

 - Male employees who will have been continuously employed for at least twelve months immediately preceding the expected or actual week of his wife giving birth will be entitled to five working days of paid paternity leave.